Joseph Paul Torre

 - Born July 18, 1940 in Brooklyn, NY USA

 Joe Torre has had a celebrated life in baseball over the past 50 years, both as a player and as a manager.
 He was a player for 18 years, starting in 1960, and then was a manager for most of 30 years, from 1977 to 2010.
 He then became Major League Baseball's vice-president for on-field operations and chief baseball officer, serving (as of 2019) since 2011.

 He began his career with the Eau Claire Bears of the Northern League, where he led the circuit in hitting.
 This earned him a call up to the Milwaukee Braves at the end of the 1960 season.
 He was several years younger than his brother Frank Torre, who at that time was in his fifth season with the Braves.
-Torre's father, Joe Sr., was a scout for the Milwaukee Braves (1955-1961) and Baltimore Orioles (1962-1971).
+Torre's father, Joe Sr., was a scout for the Braves (1955-1961) and Baltimore Orioles (1962-1971).

-Joe started 1961 with Louisville of the American Association but by season's end he was in Milwaukee for good.
-Torre played catcher and first base for Milwaukee and Atlanta until he was traded to the St. Louis Cardinals for Orlando Cepeda in 1969.
+Joe started 1961 with the Louisville Colonels of the American Association but by season's end he was in Milwaukee for good.
+Torre played catcher and first base for Milwaukee and the Atlanta Braves until he was traded to the St. Louis Cardinals for Orlando Cepeda in 1969.